-Return all completed applications to National Deaf Children's Society, Local Groups, Castle House, 37-45 Paul Street, London EC2A 4LS.
+Return all completed applications to F.A.O.
+Annie Bell, National Deaf Children's Society, Local Groups, Castle House, 37- 45 Paul Street, London EC2A 4LS.

-CHECKLIST
+CHECKLIST:

-- Has the applicant completed the right type of application (i.e. previous member of PVG or not)? - Has the applicant completed the relevant and required sections? - Have you checked the applicant's original ID documentation? - Do you have photocopies of all ID documentation viewed which can accompany the application? - Have you signed and dated photocopies? - Have you completed the relevant sections of the application as Designated Person for the group? - Have you returned the applications to the Local Groups team?
+- Has the applicant completed the right type of application (i.e. previous member of PVG or joining as a new member)? - Has the applicant completed the relevant and required sections? - Have you checked the applicant's original ID documentation? - Do you have photocopies of all ID documentation viewed which can accompany the application? - Have you signed and dated photocopies? - Have you completed the relevant sections of the application as Designated Person for the group? - Have you returned the applications to the Local Groups team?

-Once received a member of the Local Groups team will complete the countersignatory section and check through the application before forwarding on to Disclosure Scotland
+Once received a member of the Local Groups team will complete the countersignatory section and check through the application before forwarding on to Disclosure Scotland.